Iraqis under threat, Indian women in focus at Tribeca

 MODERN INDIAN WOMEN

-Not far from those war-torn regions springs another film that has encouraged conversations at Tribeca, but this one centers on culture wars in modern India and the plight of women.
+Not far from those war-torn regions springs another film that has encouraged conversations at Tribeca, but this one centres on culture wars in modern India and the plight of women.

 "The World Before Her," which was chosen as the opening night documentary film, parallels the lives of women in the Miss India beauty pageant and a fundamentalist Hindu camp for girls.